twieteddy/lazymaster/README.md

 # lazymaster
-Sort your download directory with a yaaaawn
+Sort your download directory with a yaaaawn.

+Description coming soon